 Associate Publisher – Tara Gordon Flint

 Tara Flint is the Associate Publisher, Business and Circulation Manager at Broken Pencil.
 Tara introduced the spreadsheet to BP in 1999 and brings a broad background in marketing, event planning, finance, and management.
-Tara is responsible for marketing and promotions, circulation, accounting, public relations and fundraising.
+Tara is responsible for circulation, accounting, and fundraising.

 Design – Ian Sullivan Cant

 Ian Sullivan Cant is the Design Editor of Broken Pencil.
 He is an artist, writer, graphic designer and wannabe falconer.

 Lisa Lam is a visual culture enthusiast currently studying Creative Industries at Ryerson University.
 An independent graphic designer and web editor, she is also interested in contemporary curatorial practices and politics.

 Submitting to Broken Pencil